PPrasU/ForesightFlux/README.md

-# Cryptocurrency Price Forecasting Web System
+# Cryptocurrency Price Forecasting Web System (ForesightFluxCP)

 This project is a web-based application designed to forecast cryptocurrency prices using the **Triple Exponential Smoothing (TES)** method.
 The system processes historical cryptocurrency data and generates future price predictions, presented through an interactive web interface.